The Dakota: Apartments

+Layouts

 Each of the Dakota's apartments had a unique layout and contained four to twenty rooms.
 The initial plans had called for six or eight apartments of about equal size on each of the seven lowest floors.
+The largest apartments were on the lower floors, as elevators were still a relatively new technology, and Hardenbergh thought a lower-floor apartment would be more attractive to people who had moved from townhouses.
 As the building was being constructed, Clark changed the specifications to accommodate individual tenants, resulting in substantial changes to the formerly standardized floor layouts.
 Look magazine characterized the differing apartment layouts as a legacy of the "rugged individualism" that had been common when the Dakota opened.
 The Dakota's construction drawings are no longer extant, so the original arrangement of the apartments is known only from written descriptions.
 Many floor plans for individual apartments have been published over the years, and the Dakota's modern floor plans have been reconstructed based on these documents.
-Many of the original apartments have been subdivided over the years, though the Dakota's co-op board has endorsed numerous apartment renovations in which the original layouts were restored.
+Many of the original apartments have been subdivided, though the Dakota's co-op board has endorsed numerous renovations that restored an apartment's original floor plans.